Here are answers to some of the most frequently asked questions about Hydro-Québec. For any questions regarding HQUS, please write to us.

 How much energy does Hydro-Québec sell to markets outside Québec?

-Every year, Hydro-Québec has approximately 25–30 TWh available for sale to markets outside Québec.
-About half of that volume is sold into New England, between 25% and 30% into New York State, and the rest into other markets outside Québec.
+Every year, Hydro-Québec has approximately 30–35 TWh available for sale to markets outside Québec.
+In 2017, Hydro-Québec's net exports reached a record level of 34.4 TWh.
+More than half of this quantity was sold to New England, about 23% was sold to New York State, and the rest into other markets outside Québec.

 Exact volumes sold on wholesale markets depend on available water resources from one year to the next, as well as transmission capacity to each market and Hydro-Québec’s sales strategy.